Regulatory guide - General obligations of WHS entry permit holders

 The provisions creating the obligations mentioned above are WHS civil penalty provisions.
 This means that they can be enforced through civil proceedings that can be commenced by Comcare or an inspector, potentially leading to the imposition of a civil penalty.[6]

-In the event of disagreement about workplace entry by a WHS entry permit holder, both sides need to be careful not to breach their obligations.
-A contravention by one party may affect whether another party’s behaviour itself constitutes a contravention, but does not necessarily provide an excuse.
+In the event of disagreement about workplace entry by an EPH, both sides need to be careful not to breach their obligations.
+The behaviour of one party may affect how another party’s contravention is viewed, but does not necessarily provide an excuse to a contravention.

-It is therefore an important feature of part 7 of the WHS Act that it provides specific mechanisms for dealing with disputes about the exercise or purported exercise by a WHS entry permit holder of a right of entry.[7]
+It is therefore an important feature of Part 7 of the WHS Act that it provides specific mechanisms for dealing with disputes about the exercise or purported exercise by a WHS entry permit holder of a right of entry.[7]
 Parties to a dispute are advised to make use of these mechanisms rather than trying to ‘take the law into their own hands’.

 References